apps-chopper/croppie-wrapper/README.md

 # Croppie Library
-It is a wrapper around [croppie](https://foliotek.github.io/Croppie/) js library built on top of vanilla javascript.
-Easy to use and fast to implment.
+It is a wrapper around [croppie](https://foliotek.github.io/Croppie/) JS library built on top of vanilla JavaScript.
+Easy to use and fast to implement.
 Implement the crop on images and preview them just in 3-5 lines of code.
 No muss no fuss.
 We take care of everything neccesary for implementing a basic crop library.
-Most of the things are customisable and totally flexible as in the original library written by **foliotek**.
+Most of the things are customizable and totally flexible as in the original library written by **foliotek**.

 # Steps to use
-- Download the source code via HTTPS or clone it to your local and place the `crop.js` and `crop.css` files as per your project hierarchy of public JS and CSS files.
+- Download the source code via HTTPS or clone it to your local.
+Place the `crop.js` and `crop.css` files as per your project hierarchy of public JS and CSS files.
 ```
 <!-- Crop CSS -->
 <link rel="stylesheet" href="../src/css/crop.css">